dmitrofanov/itk_django/README.md

 1. Clone the repository

-2. (Optional) Create `.env` file based on `env.example` for environment variables:
+2. Create `.env` file based on `env.example` for environment variables:
    ```bash
    cp env.example .env
    ```

    Or create `.env` manually with required values.
-If `.env` is not created, default values from `docker-compose.yml` will be used.

 3. Start the project:
    ```bash